AxonFramework/AxonFramework/axon-5/design-principles.md

 * A Message Handler should be capable of defining the business name of the message it handles, and the type it wants to receive it in.

+## Message Handling
+- A generic form of "stateful message handler" is a beneficial for any message handler in the system.
+  For example, stateful command handlers would be a way to deal differently with your Command Model than the current aggregate approach.
+  Similarly, a stateful event handler can mitigate the situation where a users needs to wire the Repository manually.
+  And, (e.g.) we can ditch the Saga!!!
+Because that becomes a stateful event handler too.

 ## Event Processing
 * Experiment whether we can remove the Event Processor to Processing Group layering.
   Thus, can we do without Processing Groups to simplify configuration?

+## Event Scheduling
+- Event scheduling should schedule the event inside the Event Store.
+  The fact they're currently separated over different storage solution may incur problematic scenarios.
+  Hence, assuring they're in the same store will mitigate this.

 ## Configuration
 - Break up Configuration module, to not have one module that depends on all other modules.